TEJASJONDHALE/BoreConnect/README.md

 ./gradlew bootRun
 ```

-The application will be available at `http://localhost:8080`
+Open `http://localhost:8080` to access the interface

 ## Features